Most of what we've heard about the yuan dethroning the dollar is from the West. Here's what China's actually said about it.

 But at least one analyst has called for a rational view on de-dollarization

-Despite the aggressive posturing in mainstream media, there are calls for cooler heads and more nuance.
+The Stanford historian Niall Ferguson told CNBC in May that the yuan isn't likely to replace the dollar in the next two decades.
+The euro hasn't been able to unseat the dollar in the more than 20 years since it went into circulation, he added.

+And even within Chinese-state affiliated media, there has been at least one call for nuance.

-In April, the Securities Times, a leading national financial-news outlet, offered a "rational view" on de-dollarization and urged against the movement as an "absolute struggle against hegemony," a commentary by Liqing Zhang, the director of international-finance studies at the Central University of Finance and Economics in Beijing, said.
+In April, Liqing Zhang, the director of international-finance studies at the Central University of Finance and Economics in Beijing, wrote a commentary piece for Securities Times, a state-owned financial-news outlet.

-In his commentary, Zhang listed the current Fed's monetary tightening — rather than geopolitics — as a key reason for de-dollarization.
+In the piece, Zhang listed the current Fed's monetary tightening — rather than geopolitics — as a key reason for de-dollarization

-"Local currency settlement does not necessarily weaken the US dollar's status as a global reserve and pricing currency, nor does it necessarily lead to the end of 'dollar hegemony,'" Zhang added.
+"Local currency settlement does not necessarily weaken the US dollar's status as a global reserve and pricing currency, nor does it necessarily lead to the end of 'dollar hegemony,'" Zhang wrote.

 After all, "there is still room for improvement in the freely convertible currencies of many developing countries," Zhang added, without naming any of these countries.